bitwes/Gut/documentation/docs/Hooks.md

 All Hook scripts have access to the GUT instance that is running the tests via the `gut` property defined in `hook_script.gd`.
 This is set after initializing the script.

-GUT executes the `run()` method in  each of the Hook scripts.
+GUT executes the virtual method `run()` when the hook should be executed.
 Place your custom code in there.

 **Note:** All Hook scripts are instantiated at the start of the run and later `run()` is called on each instance at the appropriate time.
 The `_init()` method of your Hook Script will not have access to the GUT instance since it is set  later.